 It is nice growing up with someone like you—someone to lean on, someone to count on…someone to tell on! ~Author Unknown

 And, tell on Kasey, Mikelle did!
-And, on rare occasion, Kasey would out Mikelle.
+And, on rare occasions, Kasey would out Mikelle.
 The most memorable is when he told me she was flipping the finger at him.
 I said, “No way.”
 However, he was right.
 It wasn’t her middle finger, but It might as have been.

 Mikelle graduated from East High School like Kasey, started her own business, bought her condo and every football season, the two would call and text each other during each Bronco game.

 Sixteen years later, Kasey moved back to Denver.
-Every Sunday, Kasey and Mikelle sit side by side groaning over a dropped pass or worse, an interception.
+Every Sunday, Kasey and Mikelle sit side by side, groaning over a dropped pass or worse, an interception.
 They fist the passes caught and their cheers when the Bronco’s reach the end zone can be heard down the street.

-At the time of this posting, the Bronco’s are on the winning side with a 9-2 record.
-Last night’s game with the Patriots sliding around on a snow covered field was one of the sweetest of the year.
+At the time of this posting, the Broncos are on the winning side with a 9-2 record.
+Last night’s game with the Patriots sliding around on a snow-covered field was one of the sweetest of the year.